rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

 # Introduction

+RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH.
+The source for this draft is maintained in GitHub.
+Suggested changes should be submitted as pull requests at https://github.com/rohan-wire/ietf-drafts.
+Editorial changes can be managed in GitHub, but any substantive change should be discussed on the MLS mailing list (mls@ietf.org).

 The design of the MLS protocol prevents a member of an MLS group from removing itself immediately from the group.
 To cause an immediate change in the group, a member must send a Commit message.